moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Group Order: Indicates the fetch will be delivered in Ascending (0x1) or Descending (0x2) order by group.
 See {{priorities}}.
 Values of 0x0 and those larger than 0x2 are a protocol error.

+* End Of Track: 1 if all objects have been published on this track, so the Largest Group ID and Object Id indicate the last Object in the track, 0 if not.

 * Largest Group ID: The largest Group ID available for this track.
 This field is only present if ContentExists has a value of 1.